Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 \subsection{Spectral statistics}

-As postulated by Wigner, Dyson, Porter and other luminaries of random matrix theory, the statistical properties of the energy levels of complex systems are well approximated by random matrices \cite{Mehtabook,Haakebook}.
-Quantum chaotic systems exhibit level repulsion \cite{Bohigas84}, with the probability to have a small level spacing (compared to the average level spacing) being suppressed differently depending only on the global symmetry of the Hamiltonian.
+As postulated by Wigner, Dyson, Porter and other pioneers of random matrix theory, the statistical properties of the energy levels of complex systems are well approximated by random matrices \cite{Mehtabook,Haakebook}.
+Quantum chaotic systems exhibit level repulsion \cite{Bohigas84}, with the probability distribution of level spacing depending only on the global symmetries of the Hamiltonian.
 For example, the Gaussian Orthogonal Ensemble (\textbf{GOE}) applies to time-reversal invariant systems such as \eqref{Hxxz}, see \cite{Mehtabook, Haakebook}.
 In contrast, systems in the MBL regime, whose Hamiltonians in finite systems commute with the set of LIOMs\footnote{The LIOMs, i.e., the quasi-local operators which commute with the Hamiltonian, can be numerically constructed in the MBL regime at finite $L$, irrespective of their status in the $L\to\infty$ limit.} \eqref{eq:LIOM}, have uncorrelated energy levels with Poisson statistics.
 The ease of accessing the eigenvalues $E_n$ through exact diagonalization studies of $\hat{H}$, coupled with the clear distinction between ergodic and MBL systems, makes investigating spectral statistics a natural choice in numerical studies of MBL.